jlbissonette/arc-menu/README.md

 -----

-* This extension leverages the work from [Giovanni Campagna ](https://git.gnome.org//browse/gnome-shell-extensions) gnome Application Menu to allow the menu to be embedded in the Gnome main panel.
-* This extension also leverages some of the design elements for the default menu layout (ArcMenu) from Zorin OS.
+* This extension leverages some of the design elements for the default menu layout (ArcMenu) from Zorin OS.
 * This extension also uses some code from gnome-shell adapted to be used for ArcMenu.
 * This extension also uses adapted code from Dash to Panel's Utils.js.
 * This extension also uses some code from gnome-shell-extensions package for use with external file sources adapted to be used for ArcMenu.